Category:

 Brendan Smialowski/Getty Images

 Stein has received some criticism for his conservative viewpoints and various times in which he has become involved in conflicts.
 He is opposed to legalizing abortion and was given the Pro-Life Award in 2003 by the National Right to Life Educational Trust Fund.
-He wrote in editorial in 2011 defending Dominique Strauss-Kahn, the then head of the International Monetary Fund, who had been arrested for sexual assault and attempted rape.
-He has also made comments about the death of Michael Brown following shooting in Ferguson.
+He wrote in an editorial in 2011 defending Dominique Strauss-Kahn, the then head of the International Monetary Fund, who had been arrested for sexual assault and attempted rape.
+He has also made comments about the death of Michael Brown following a shooting in Ferguson.
 Additionally, he has denounced the scientific theory of evolution as a proponent of the theory of intelligent design.
 He is a staunch supporter of Israel and typically has supported the Republican presidential candidates.
 He initially supported Donald Trump in 2016, though then retracted his support, arguing that Mike Pence should be the candidate.
-However, he did end up voting for Trump in the 2016 Presidential election.
+However, he ended up voting for Trump in the 2016 presidential election.

 Media Career